popularowl/cloud-squirrels/Readme.md

 # Cloud Squirrels

-> Cloud squirrels is a repository of practical serverless and cloud native platform demo projects and scripts.
+> Cloud squirrels is a repository of practical automation scripts and tools
+> for cloud native projects.

-Code examples in this repository are used in the tutorials and courses at [Popularowl](https://www.popularowl.com/about).
+Most of the code examples in this repository are explained in details via the tutorials and courses at [Popularowl](https://www.popularowl.com/about).

-They are aimed at provisioning and setup of various cloud native architecture patterns used in the real world enterprise technology stacks.
+The aim is to significantly simplify provisioning and setup of the various cloud native applications which are used in the real world enterprise technology stacks.
+Below examples dhould reduce your time to market.

 Categories: